T

 +

-English is not widely spoken in Santiago, especially outside of major tourist areas and hotels.
-While you might encounter English speakers in tourist-centric establishments, it's beneficial to learn a few basic Spanish phrases for daily interactions.
-Having a translation app on your phone can also be very helpful.
+English is not widely spoken in Santiago, especially outside of major tourist hubs and upscale hotels.
+While some people in the tourism industry may have basic English skills, it's highly recommended to learn a few basic Spanish phrases.
+Having a translation app on your phone can also be very helpful for navigating and communicating.

 +